Migrating from ISC DHCP to Kea DHCP using the Migration Assistant

 2. Once you have a working Kea configuration file, it is essential to test it in a lab environment for both functionality and performance.

 3. When your lab testing is complete, you can migrate the leases.
-No ISC DHCP-to-Kea DHCP migration tool is currently available, so existing leases need to be rebuilt from scratch.
+An experimental lease migration tool is available for this purpose.

 4. Finally, perform the cutover to Kea.
 We recommend enabling small pieces at a time, during off-hours, to minimize end-user disruption.